esa/pagmo/doc/sphinx/documentation/population.rst

 	  * delta: Statistical test confidence
 	  * racers_idx: indices of the individuals in pop to be raced

+   .. method:: repair((int) idx, (:class:`problem`) repair_algo)

+	  Repairs the individual at the position idx

+	  * idx: index of the individual to repair
+	  * repair_algo: 'repairing' optimization algorithm to use.
+It should be able to deal with population of size 1.

    .. attribute:: champion
       :noindex: